Wallet SDK Configuration

 }

-How do validate my configurations?
+How do I validate my configurations?

-Knowing if you are using the correct url and port can be daunting, here is a few curl gcurl commands you can use to validate against an expected output
+Knowing if you are using the correct url and port can be daunting, here is a few curl and gcurl commands you can use to validate against an expected output

 my-json-ledger-api can be identified with curl http://${my-json-ledger-api}/v2/version it should produce a json that looks like